JavonSun/mvbc/matlab/mvsvdl1/mvsvdl1-v1.0/code/readme.txt

 Jiangwen Sun, Jinbo Bi and Henry R Kranzler
 In the proceedings of the IEEE International Conference on Bioinformatics and Biomedicine (BIBM), 2013

-2. sample_script_mvssvd.m is a sample script to run this method
+2. sample_script_mvsvdl1.m is a sample script to run this method

 3. nmi.m computes normalized mutual information (NMI) between two cluster solutions.